rkwright/sim-hurricane/README.md

-## Traversing The Storms
+## Validating the Database

 ### **Goal:**

-Traverse all the storms and remove all storms with signficant amounts of missing data.
+Traverse all the storms and remove any storm with signficant amounts of missing data.
 Return some stats about the number of storms, missing data, etc.  Result of process is a revised version of the input JSON object which has only valid storms with valid data, though some of the data may have been intewrpolated.

 #### **Missing Data**